Willem Frans Van Kerckhoven: Djabir to Bomokandi

 On 8 July the vanguard, still under Ponthier, began the march east through uncharted territory along the Uele.

 He established relay stations at points on both banks of the river with relatively little opposition from the local people or Arab slavers.

 He reached Bima and then the mouth of the Bomokandi River, where he established himself solidly.

 Van Kerckhoven had a more difficult journey.

 At the start, he had a fight with slavers who were defeated after reinforcements were supplied by Adhémar Daenen.

 Then he was attacked by the Ababuas along the river, and again had to call for help by Daenen, who met him with 40 men at the Bima.

 Before going further Ponthier, with the approval of Van Kerckhoven, had to clear the country of Arabs.

 They had settled on the Makongo and on islands in the Bomokandi.

 He defeated them in some sharp engagements, helped by local people who could no longer tolerate the slavers.

 Van Kerckhoven also obtained political and military support from the local chiefs on the Mbomou.

 Lieutenant de la Kéthulle was sent to Rafaï in southern Darfur, and Lieutenant Foulon created a post in Sultan Sassa's territory.

-Milz sent Van Kerckhoven a message on 25 November announcing that Semio was now an ally, and on 25 November Milz and Semo arrived at Bomokandi camp with 600 soldiers and 500 porters.
+Milz sent Van Kerckhoven a message on 25 November announcing that Semio was now an ally, and on 25 November Milz and Semio arrived at Bomokandi camp with 600 soldiers and 500 porters.